A Modal Decomposition Approach to Topological Wave Propagation

 where a $\dot{(\ \ )}$ denotes a time derivative.
 The dispersion relation for the infinite system is obtained by assuming a Bloch wave ansatz $\bm{u}(\bm{x},\bm{\kappa};t)= \tilde{\bm{u}}(\bm{x},\bm{\kappa})e^{-i(\omega t-\bm{\kappa}^{\intercal}\bm{r} )}$ where $\bm{r} = p\bm{a}_1 + q\bm{a}_2$ denotes the position of cell ($p$,$q$) with respect to the basis vectors $\bm{a}_1 = [1 \ 0]^{\intercal}$ and $\bm{a}_2 = [\cos\frac{\pi}{3} \ \sin\frac{\pi}{3}]^{\intercal}$ and $\bm{\kappa} = \kappa_1\bm{b}_1 + \kappa_2\bm{b}_2$ is the wave vector in terms of the reciprocal basis vectors $\bm{b}_1$ and $\bm{b}_2$ (Fig~\ref{FIG:SysDescription}(b)).
 Inserting the Bloch ansatz into Eq~\eqref{EQ:eom} yields two dispersion surfaces which can be traced along the $\Gamma$-$M$-$K$-$\Gamma$ boundary of the irreducible Brillouin Zone (IBZ) (Fig~\ref{FIG:SysDescription}(c)).

-The dispersion relation encodes the underlying band topology which predicts whether or not topologically nontrivial states may exist.
+The dispersion relation encodes the underlying band topology which predicts whether or not protected interface waves will manifest in the finite system.
 In the Graphene model, the topology is locally observed near the Dirac cone (e.g., the $K$/$K$' point, Fig~\ref{FIG:SysDescription}(c)).
 Low energy excitations occur at the $K/K'$ points due to the contrast parameter $\beta$ which is referred to as the pseudo-spin degree of freedom; manipulation of this degree of freedom opens a topologically nontrivial band gap~\cite{Xin2020}.
 When $\beta\neq0$, the inversion symmetry is broken while the $\mathcal{C}_3$ symmetry is preserved.
-The breaking of inversion symmetry causes the Dirac cone to open and a local topological invariant to emerge.
-The invariant is described in terms of the Berry connection, $\mathcal{A}(\bm{\kappa)} = -i\langle \bm{u}_n|\nabla_{\bm{\kappa}}|\bm{u}_n^\dagger\rangle$.
-Integration of the Berry connection over localized regions of the Brillouin Zone returns the valley Chern number,
+The breaking of inversion symmetry causes the Dirac cone to open and for Berry curvature of opposite sign to locally accumulate at the $K$ and $K'$ valleys, leading to a locally defined topological invariant.
+The invariant is mathematically described in terms of the Berry connection, $\mathcal{A}(\bm{\kappa)} = -i\langle \tilde{\bm{u}}_n|\nabla_{\bm{\kappa}}|\tilde{\bm{u}}_n^\dagger\rangle$.
+Locally integrating the Berry connection over the $K$ and $K'$ valleys returns the valley Chern number,

 where $\Omega(\bm{\kappa}) = \partial_{\kappa_x}\mathcal{A}_y - \partial_{\kappa_y}\mathcal{A}_x$ is the Berry curvature (Fig~\ref{FIG:SysDescription}(c)).
 If the domain of integration $\upsilon$ is taken over the entire IBZ, then $\mathcal{C}_{v} = 0$.
 However, $ \mathcal{C}_v=+(-)\frac{1}{2}$ when locally integrated around the $K(K')$ points of reciprocal space.
 If two systems are interfaced with opposite Berry curvature (e.g., inverted symmetry), then an integer invariant exists between the two systems and the bulk-boundary correspondence principle ensures that a topological wave exists at the interface~\cite{Rudner2013}.